juliaszymura/full-stack-open-2020/README.md

 - Unicafe-redux - simplified version of Unicafe from part 1.
 - Anecdotes-redux - improved version of Anecdotes app from part 1.
 Instead of showing selected anedotes it displays all of them.

+---

+### Part 7 - React router, custom hooks, styling app with CSS and webpack

+- Routed-anecdotes - Anecdotes app that use React Router.
+- Country-hook - simplified version od Countries app from part 2 that implements a custom hook to fetch country info.
+- Ultimate-hooks - mix of Notes and Phonebook apps.
+Uses a custom hook to manage resources.
+- Bloglist - improved version of the app from part 5 that uses backend from part 4.
+Uses Redux, React Router and Material-ui.